LawnchairLauncher/lawnicons/CONTRIBUTING.md

 # Lawnicons contributing guide
 Welcome to the Lawnicons contributing guide!

 When working on Lawnicons, we adhere to the DIY principle.
 Let's try to minimize time losses.
-If there is something incorrectly described in the guide, please create an issue or discuss it in our Discord.
+If you find errors or need to clarify something, please create an issue or join our Discord.

 [Our Discord](https://discord.com/invite/3x8qNWxgGZ)